-There is no greater joy than the joy we feel when we show kindness to others.
+There is no greater feeling than the joy of showing kindness to others.
 When we provide opportunities for children to help others, they feel a greater connection to the community and can experience the joy of giving.
 There are many ways children can help throughout the year, but there are often special opportunities during this festive season.
 Look around your community and you will likely see many possible ways the children can help!
 Here are a few suggestions to consider:

-- Gather picture books to donate to the local library.
+- Donate books.
+Gather picture books to donate to the local library.

 Whichever project you choose, you will be helping the children understand the importance of community service and encouraging what may become lifelong habits of caring and sharing.